Rhombophyllum dolabriforme (L.) Schwant.

-Rhombophyllum dolabriforme is low, succulent semi-shrub richly branching at its tips.
-Tufted when young the plants slowly grow out into densely branched, low mound up to 12 inches (30 cm) tall at maturity.
-The leaves grow upright, up to 1.2 inches (3 cm) long, mid-green to dark green, with translucent dots.
-The flowers are daisy-like, up to 1.6 inches (4 cm) in diameter, mostly solitary, golden yellow often tinged with red on the back.
-The flowers open in the afternoon.
+Rhombophyllum dolabriforme is a succulent subshrub that grows up to 12 inches (30 cm) tall.
+Tufted when young, it slowly grows out into a densely branched mound at maturity.
+Leaves are upright, up to 1.2 inches (3 cm) long, and mid-green to dark green with translucent dots.
+Flowers are daisy-like, up to 1.6 inches (4 cm) in diameter, usually solitary, and golden yellow, often tinged with red on the back.
+They open in the afternoon.
 It blooms for many months, beginning in mid-spring.

 How to Grow and Care